 This video by IGN called Borderlands is for Real Gamers features a guy playing as a developer of the game, Randy Pitchford.
 While he does get the hairstyle, he otherwise doesn't look like Randy Pitchford at all.
 He also technically doesn't act like him either - the man is more being used to a way of parodying the game's marketing campaign.

-It's pretty obvious that Fantastico, the head of the Good Ol' Boyz in the Whateley Universe, is George W. Bush, and his sidekick Minefield is Dick Cheney, and his inventor-slash-intelligence officer Ferret is Karl Rove.
+It's pretty obvious that Fantastico, the head of the Good Ol' Boyz, is George W. Bush, and his sidekick Minefield is Dick Cheney, and his inventor-slash-intelligence officer Ferret is Karl Rove.

 Britina, MC Honey, Heather, the Holson twins, the Caustic Critic host of "American Starmaker" and Camille Leon, among others.